Tigers vs. Blue Jays Player Props Betting Odds

 Torkelson Stats

-- Torkelson has recorded 73 hits with 18 doubles, a triple, 12 home runs and 37 walks.
-He has driven in 43 runs with two stolen bases.
+- Torkelson has put up 74 hits with 19 doubles, a triple, 12 home runs and 37 walks.
+He has driven in 44 runs with two stolen bases.

-- Torkelson will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .250 with a double, a triple, a home run, three walks and three RBI.
+- Torkelson hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .190 with a double, a triple, a walk and two RBI.

 Torkelson Recent Games